Thanhngocpham200893/STATE-instructions/CDD/README.md

     Comments on results:
     For the adsorption of NO on metal surfaces, back-donation from metal to NO gas occurs (charge is transfered from metal to NO).
-    From CDD prifile we can see that at the interface of NO/Cu(111), charge depletion is located at Cu surface (z is around 0), while charge accumulation is at NO sites (z = 2, 4 for N,O).
+    From CDD profile we can see that at the interface of NO/Cu(111), charge depletion is located at Cu surface (z is around 0), while charge accumulation is at NO sites (z = 2, 4 for N,O).
-    We also see some charge loss for NO, it
+    We also see some charge loss at N-O bond, it may be due to the bond elongation or the donation of NO to the surface.